ElderBass/Solar-Farm-Dev10/CodePlan.md

     * Recycle helper methods from other projects in View

 * *NOTE: I likely won't do this as linearly as I outlined and may work on one CRUD route as a time from backend to frontend (e.g. start with adding a Panel, then move to Reading Panels, etc).
 Then move onto the next
+* *ANOTHER NOTE In fact I DO plan on fleshing out each layer bit by, starting from the Data Layer but moving up into View as I go

 ## Start With Panel and Material Enum